 Density is the number of units (people, trees, housing units, etc.) in a given area.
 Some researchers propose that density is primarily a proxy for other variables that actually cause walking and others propose it is more directly causal.
-Those on the proxy side argue that it is highly correlated with older neighborhoods with gridded streets, mixed use, low-income people, etc. For those seeing a more direct link, density provides a critical mass of people and places, a physical sense of community, auto congestion, and makes transit viable so people walk to transit (for reviews, see Ewing 1994, Steiner 1994, Cervero and Kockelman 1997, Handy 2003, Audirac 1999).
+Those on the proxy side argue that it is highly correlated with older neighborhoods with gridded streets, mixed use, low-income people, etc. For those seeing a more direct link, density provides a critical mass of people and places, a physical sense of community, auto congestion, and makes transit viable so people walk to transit (for reviews, see Ewing 1994; Steiner 1994; Cervero and Kockelman 1997; Handy 2003; Audirac 1999; Forsyth et al 2007).

-There are many measures of density depending on what the density is of (residents, employees, buildings) and the base land area (a parcel, a whole neighborhood) (Forsyth 2003, see fig. 3.1 below).
+There are many measures of density depending on what the density is of (residents, employees, buildings) and the base land area (a parcel, a whole neighborhood) (Forsyth 2003).
 A single home may be part of different measurement areas that give it different overall densities depending on the scale of the measures (see fig. 3.2 below).
 Note: the figures use a different terminology from the protocols, largely because the protocols are independent of size of base area.